rotundasoftware/cartero/README.md

 	// (required) An object that specifies your Asset Library directory and related options.
 	// You may also supply an array of objects, instead of just one object, if you have multiple
 	// directories that contain bundles.
 For example, if you are using Bower, you will likely
-	// want to include both the "components" directory and an application specific directory
+	// want to include both the Bower "components" directory and an application specific
-	// in your Asset Library, so the library option would be an array of two objects.
+	// directory in your Asset Library, so the library option would be an array of two objects.
 	"library" : {
-		// (required) The path to the directory containing asset bundles. path : "assetLibrary/",
+		// (required) The relative path to the directory containing asset bundles. path : "assetLibrary/",

 		// (default: true) When true, parent bundles are automatically added as a